Implementing Enterprise AI in 2026: Objectives, Constraints, Principles

 - Convert workflows into reusable agents

-- Reduce human effort on low-value activities
+- Reduce human effort on low-value pain point activities

 - Shift labor toward judgment, creativity, and relationship management